eparsonnet93/ekpmeasure/docs/source/start.rst

 Dataset Class
 *************
-The Dataset class can be used broadly as a means to manipulate meta data and quickly retrieve true data.
+The :func:`Dataset <ekpy.analysis.core.Dataset>` class can be used broadly as a means to manipulate meta data and quickly retrieve true data.
 It is datatype agnostic and allows for merging of datasets from different locations on disk.

 Often I find that I have large amounts of data in stored in different locations and it is difficult to group data and or compare across a set of experimental parameters by leveraging data from multiple locations.
 Often this ends up being a manual and arduous process.
 Take for example the following tree of data: